VTrappler/vtrappler.github.io/_pages/about.md

   - /about.html
 ---

-**This website is still in construction **
+Welcome on my personal webpage.

 Who am I ?
 ---
 I'm currently a PhD student at the Université Grenoble Alpes (Grenoble, France), in the Inria research team named [AIRSEA](https://team.inria.fr/airsea/en/).
-You can download my academic CV by [clicking here](https://vtrappler.github.io/files/cv_vt.pdf).
+I expect to defend my thesis in March 2021.

 My research interests are (but not limited to)
 * Optimisation Under Uncertainties